Loving v. Virginia: For same-sex marriage

 In Obergefell v.
 Hodges (2015), the Supreme Court invoked Loving, among other cases, as precedent for its holding that states are required to allow same-sex marriages under both the Equal Protection Clause and the Due Process Clause of the Constitution.
 The court's decision in Obergefell cited Loving nearly a dozen times, and was based on the same principles – equality and an unenumerated right to marriage.
 During oral argument, the eventual author of the majority opinion, Justice Anthony Kennedy, noted that the ruling holding racial segregation unconstitutional and the ruling holding bans on interracial marriage unconstitutional (Brown v.
 Board of Education in 1954 and Loving v.
 Virginia in 1967, respectively) were made about 13 years apart, much like the ruling holding bans on same-sex sexual activity unconstitutional and the eventual ruling holding bans on same-sex marriage unconstitutional (Lawrence v.
 Texas in 2003 and Obergefell v.
 Hodges in 2015, respectively).

+Codification

+In 2022, Congress codified portions of the Supreme Court's decisions in Loving and Obergefell in federal law by passing the Respect for Marriage Act.
+This act requires the U.S. federal government and all U.S. states and territories (though not tribes) to recognize the validity of same-sex and interracial civil marriages in the United States.